Baltadav/Baltadav/README.md

 <p>
   Hi there!
 A little intro about myself
-  I love to know, learn and practice with new lenguages and technologies.
-Im not only a programmer, i also like music (you could check out my music <a href="goto:https://open.spotify.com/track/2kSWLHU0VKR7Q5Kb7fjSDu?si=7d29e9621aa44a74">here</a>
+  I love to learn and practice with lenguages and technologies.
+Im not only a programmer, i also like music.
   Im beginning to contribute on github so maybe we will be seen each other in some code!
 </p>